Pasyon: Musical setting

 There are fixed, traditional melodies or tono for the Pasyón that have been passed down through the centuries.
-These vary according to local or even familial custom, and the tono changes during the pabasa depending on the type (e.g. a prayer, narrative, or moral) of the portion being chanted.
-Recent innovations include setting the epic to modern ballads, pop music, and contemporary hymns; in some places a rap or hip hop variant is used especially by youths, but in 2012 the practice of "rap pabasa" was banned in Valenzuela as it was deemed irreverent and violated the solemnity of the occasion.
+These vary according to local or even familial custom, and the tono shifts depending on the type of section being chanted (e.g. prayer, narrative, or moral).
+Recent innovations include setting the epic to modern ballads, pop music, and contemporary hymns; in some places, a rap or hip hop style is used especially by youths, but in 2012 the practice of "rap pabasa" was banned by authorities in Valenzuela as it was deemed irreverent and violated the solemnity of the occasion.
 Pedro Quitorio III, spokesman for the Catholic Bishops' Conference of the Philippines, saw nothing wrong with the youths' take on the Pasyón: “What is important is the intention.
 But there should be reverence because it’s also not good if it’s not solemn.”

 Instrumental accompaniment to the Pabasa is not as popular nor uniform in practice, as most devotees would chant a capella, using tonos from memory.
-If there is accompaniment, the guitar and electronic keyboard are commonly used.
+If there is accompaniment, the guitar and electronic keyboard are commonly used, or a live concert band.